 Then he said to me, “Prophesy to these bones and say to them, ‘Dry bones, hear the word of the Lord!’ … Then he said to me, “Prophesy to the breath; prophesy, son of man, and say to it, ‘This is what the Sovereign Lord says: Come, breath, from the four winds and breathe into these slain, that they may live.’”
 Ezekiel 37:4, 9

-In these verses, two things happen.
-First Ezekiel prophesies to the dry bones – “hear the Word of the Lord” and there is an amazing response – bones come together, tendons and flesh appear, but they are like dead men.
+Two things happen here.
+First Ezekiel prophesies to the dry bones, “hear the Word of the Lord” and there is an amazing response.
+Bones come together, tendons and flesh appear, but they are like dead men.
 The word of the Lord, as we find it in the Bible, is powerful.
 His word can encourage, motivate, and inspire us.
 But it’s not enough.
 Ezekiel describes the people as being like dead men (verse 8).

-For us, to become the vast army that God intends, requires the word of God to equip us and his Spirit to enable.
+For us, to become the vast army that God intends requires the word of God to equip us and his Spirit to enable us.